Recruitment for 2018 - 19 entry is now closed.

 University of Warwick CASE projects:

-- Utilising microbial community dynamics to shape beneficial plant root microbiomes - deadline 27th April 2018
+- Utilising microbial community dynamics to shape beneficial plant root microbiomes - recruitment currently closed.

-- Designing biofunctional materials - deadline 27th April 2018.
+- Designing biofunctional materials - recruitment currently closed.

-- Diversity and improvement of African traditional vegetable Cleome gynandra L.; understanding agronomic and nutritional traits - deadline 27th April 2018.
+- Diversity and improvement of African traditional vegetable Cleome gynandra L.; understanding agronomic and nutritional traits - recruitment currently closed.